A lack of power from the engine will affect your chainsaw’s performance. It may also cause additional damage if the problem is not found and repaired.

 A special tool may be required so only your dealer can make the necessary carburetor adjustments.

-9. Dirty Spark Plug in a Poulan Pro Chainsaw
+9. Dirty Spark Plug

 Spark is required to ignite the fuel and air mixture to form combustion in the cylinder so the chainsaw will continue to run.
 When the Poulan Pro chainsaw isn’t getting consistent spark, it will bog down and lose power.